EnProLivingDoc/livingdoc-specifications/TestTexts.md

 - concatenate {a} and {b} will result in {a}{b}
 - concatenate ddd and dd will result in ddddd
+- concatenate ddd and cc will result in dddcc

 # Test B